Enion: Character

-Enion is an Emanation, a female essence that is part of one of the divine Four Zoas.
-She is connected to Tharmas, who is the western and water based Zoas.
-He is connected to the senses and to the body, and her aspect is sexual desire.
-It is possible that her name comes from letters used in Enitharmon's name, with Tharmas being the middle portion of the name and hers representing the rest.
-Tharmas represents a unity within the spirit, and, when Enion is separated from him, she becomes the image of the earth mother.
-Enion has the power to generate the world.
-She and Tharmas were able to get along until innocence was taken from their relationship.
-She wanted to join with Tharmas but could not because of the idea of sin.
-Along with creating nature, she creates the "Circle of Destiny", which removes Tharmas's aspect of speech by shutting the Gate of the tongue.
+Enion is an Emanation and the female aspect of Tharmas, one of the divine Four Zoas in the mythology of William Blake.
+Tharmas is the western and water-associated Zoa, connected with the senses and the body, while Enion represents sexual desire.
+It is possible that her name derives from letters used in Enitharmon's name, with "Tharmas" forming the middle portion and "Enion" the remainder.
+Tharmas represents unity within the spirit, and when Enion is separated from him, she becomes an image of the Earth Mother.
+Enion possesses the power to generate the world.
+She and Tharmas coexist harmoniously until innocence is removed from their relationship.
+She seeks union with Tharmas but is prevented by the concept of sin.
+Along with creating nature, she creates the "Circle of Destiny", which removes Tharmas's power of speech by closing the Gate of the Tongue.

-After her separation from Tharmas, she becomes jealous and attacks other Emanations from his being even though they are her own children.
-Enion then separates the free aspects, called Jerusalem, from Tharmas's soul and hides from him in what becomes the material world, known as Ulro.
-She is able to use her power to separate from Tharmas his Spectre, which is a selfish, sexual form of Tharmas.
-From the union of the two comes Los and Enitharmon, which represents Imagination and Poetry.
+After her separation from Tharmas, Enion becomes jealous and attacks other Emanations that proceed from him, despite their being her own children.
+She separates the free aspects known as Jerusalem from Tharmas's soul and hides from him within the material world, known as Ulro.
+She also separates from Tharmas his Spectre, a selfish and sexual aspect of his being.
+From the union of Tharmas and Enion come Los and Enitharmon, who represent Imagination and Poetry.
 However, Los and Enitharmon flee.
-Enion is outraged and believes that the world is cruel.
-Tharmas allows Enitharmon to hide with him for protection, but Enion soon finds and kills her.
+Enion becomes enraged and comes to view the world as cruel.
+Tharmas shelters Enitharmon, but Enion eventually finds and kills her.

 Enion is reduced to wailing and singing.
 Her song has the power to either create madness or to bring about an apocalypse.
 The actual song describes lost innocence and the nature of pleasure.
-Enion can do nothing but wander and be disconnected from Tharmas, even though Tharmas keeps trying to return to her.
-Albion, the original essence, resigns from power as he was dying because of her wailing, and Urizen, who replaces him, is terrified when he witnesses her.
-The wailing is used by both Los and Enitharmon to divide Urizen from his Emanation, Ahania.
-In a human form, Tharmas continues to seek her but he can only hate her.
-Eventually, they reconcile enough for Tharmas to ask her to come back, but Enion had dissolved into just a wailing voice.
-During the Final Judgment, Tharmas and Enion are reunited, and the two become like children that are able to enjoy each other sexually.
-They form an idealistic sexual unity.
-Eventually, Enion is restored to her form and she joins the rest at Albion's feast.
+Enion wanders, separated from Tharmas, despite his repeated attempts to return to her.
+Albion, the primordial human, relinquishes power as he dies, affected by her lamentation, while Urizen is terrified when he witnesses it.
+The wailing is later used by both Los and Enitharmon to separate Urizen from his Emanation, Ahania.
+In human form, Tharmas continues to seek Enion, though he is unable to overcome his hatred of her.
+Eventually, they reconcile sufficiently for Tharmas to invite her back, but by then Enion has dissolved into little more than a voice of lamentation.
+During the Final Judgment, Tharmas and Enion are reunited.
+Enion regains her form and joins the others at Albion's feast.